-Winter riding is bad enough without the ‘bonus’ of heavy and treacherously grip-free tires.
-Traditional training/touring/commuting tires are designed for high mileage and minimum punctures, with thick, heavy tread in a hard rubber compound, but the extra layers and thickness make them twice the weight of race rubber.
+Winter riding is bad enough without the ‘bonus’ of heavy and treacherously grip-free tyres.
+Traditional training/touring/commuting tyres are designed for high mileage and minimum punctures, with thick, heavy tread in a hard rubber compound, but the extra layers and thickness make them twice the weight of race rubber.

 It also makes them fat enough to shrug off potholes, they grip well enough for you to ride confidently through the worst weather, and thin and flexible puncture-proofing layers add enough insurance to make punctures a rare occurrence without killing the responsiveness and enjoyment of riding.